Medically reviewed by Drugs.com. Last updated on Aug 24, 2023.

 The patient should avoid swimming, showering, or washing the administration site for a minimum of 3 hours after application [see Clinical Pharmacology (12.3)].

-- Androderm is contraindicated in women who are, or who may become pregnant, or who are breastfeeding.
-Androderm may cause fetal harm when administered to a pregnant woman.
-Androderm may cause serious adverse reactions in nursing infants.
-If a pregnant woman is exposed to Androderm, she should be apprised of the potential hazard to the fetus [see Use in Specific Populations (8.1, 8.3)].
+- ANDRODERM is contraindicated in women who are pregnant.
+Testosterone can cause virilization of the female fetus when administered to a pregnant woman.
+If a pregnant woman is exposed to ANDRODERM, she should be apprised of the potential hazard to the fetus [see Use in Specific Populations (8.1)].

 - Monitor patients with benign prostatic hyperplasia (BPH) for worsening of signs and symptoms of BPH.